roopemyller/xmlrpc-server-notebook/README.md

 ### Basic functionalities
 * User can create notes
 * User can get notes from the XML server
-* User can fetch topics from Wikipedia and add them to the Notebook db
+* User can fetch topics from Wikipedia and add them to the Notebook

 ### Declaration of AI usage